queryluke/masseffect-5e/static/data/rules/01-02-introduction.md

 ---
 The Dungeons & Dragons roleplaying game is about storytelling in worlds of swords and sorcery and Mass Effect 5e takes that storytelling to the stars.
 Both shares elements with childhood games of make-believe.
 Like those games, D&D is driven by imagination.
-It’s about picturing the alien landscape beneath the two-sunned sky and imagining how a N7 soldier might react to the challenges that scene presents.
+It’s about picturing the alien landscape beneath the two-sunned sky and imagining how an N7 soldier might react to the challenges that scene presents.

 <v-alert :value="true" type="info">